Technocolabs100/BigMart-Analysis-and-Prediction-on-Sales-Data/README.md

 ## Introduction

-Welcome to MartForecast, your guide to navigating retail success through predictive analytics.
+Welcome to BigMart, your guide to navigating retail success through predictive analytics.
 This project is designed to help retail businesses, specifically the BigMart retail chain, optimize inventory management and boost sales by providing accurate sales predictions for individual products at specific stores.
 Through data exploration, analysis, and machine learning, MartForecast aims to uncover key factors influencing sales performance, enabling strategic decision-making.

 ## Business Understanding